-Name: Class: Product We need to look at what our customers want to see in our yearbook.
-This information will be resuseful when we are designing our product, such as choosing the yearbook content.
-Insert the data into a bar chart and attach it here. ally
+Name: Class: Product We need to look at what our customers want to see in our yearbook useful when we are designing our product, such as choosing the year Insert the data into a bar chart and attach it here.

 Name: Class: Motivation What have we have learned about our customers from our market research?
 We learned about Customer Profiles and found out that our likely customers have things in common.
-Our likely customers We looked at how many of our likely customers would buy our yea Based on this data , we set the following Price and Sales Target . rbook at each price.
-Our price per yearbook Our sales target Our customers also told us what they would like to see in our yearb oook.
-Lots of customers want to see these things in our yearbook k We gathered data about why people would buy our yearbook We found that the most common answers were
+Our likely customers We looked at how many of our likely customers would buy our year Based on this data , we set the following Price and Sales Target . rbook at each price.
+Our price per yearbook Our sales target Our customers also told us what they would like to see in our years pook.
+Lots of customers want to see these things in our yearboo k We gathered data about why people would buy our yearbook We found that the most common answers were